Aircraft Structure

 Parts of Aircraft

-Fuselage comprising compartment for the crew, passengers, freight, fuel and power plant
+- Fuselage that accommodates the crew, passengers, cargo, fuel, and power plant

 PARTS OF AN AIRCRAFT